BostonPython/about/index.md

 ---

 Boston Python is a large and vibrant Python user group in the Boston area.
-We run [four kinds of events](events.md).
+We run [a number of kinds of events](events.md).
 Anyone interested in any aspect of the Python world is welcome!

 We use [Slack](slack.md) for online discussions.